voodoo/voodoo.github.io/src/pages/resume.md

 </div>

-## Developer
+## Full stack developer

-- Full stack, Ruby on Rails developer (12+ years experience) with other complimentary design and technology skills.
+- Ruby on Rails (12+ years experience)
-- 20+ Experience with HTML, CSS, Javascript, others
+- Experience with HTML, CSS, Javascript (20+ years)

-## Why me?

-- My best asset is my **interest**.
-I keep up with web development trends (both front and back) because I love it.
+- My best asset is my **interest**
 - I seek value - "how is this technology going to help me create value for myself and others?"
 - Finding the right tool for the job used to be the hardest part.
-Now, choosing, the right tool is hardest because of paradox of choice.
+Now, choosing, the right tool is hardest because of paradox of choice
-- I've got 20 years of experience choosing and implementing the right tools for the job.
+- I've got 20 years of experience **choosing** and implementing the right tools for the job